 Over the last several decades, great progress has been made in the ability to treat TTTS.
 While the overall benefit of fetoscopic laser surgery as a first-line treatment has been established for patients with more severe stages of the condition, patients with stage 1 TTTS, the least severe stage, have traditionally been followed by close observation.
 This “conservative management” has never been formally compared to first-line fetoscopic laser surgery in patients with stage 1 TTTS.

-Study participants will be assigned to one of two groups:
+Study participants were assigned to one of two groups:

-- The conservative management group will be followed on a weekly basis as long as mother and babies remain stable and until an adequate gestational age is reached to allow delivery.
-If the condition of the mother or twins worsens, the appropriate intervention will be performed.
+- The conservative management group was followed on a weekly basis as long as mother and babies remained stable and until an adequate gestational age was reached to allow delivery.
+If the condition of the mother or twins worsened, the appropriate intervention was performed.

-- The immediate laser group will be treated with SLPC within 72 hours following assignment.
+- The immediate laser group was treated with SLPC within 72 hours following assignment.

 Additional study details and criteria can be found on clinicaltrials.gov.